pzivich/Delicatessen/docs/Built-in Equations.rst

 Different penalty terms can be assigned to each coefficient.
 Furthermore, the ``center`` argument can be used to penalize towards non-zero values for all or some of the coefficients.

+Note: the derivative does not always exist for elastic-net.
+Therefore, the sandwich variance estimator may not be valid.
+When using elastic-net, a nonparametric bootstrap should be used to estimate the variance instead.

 Bridge Penalty
 ----------------------------